Ethan-Johnson17/fs-journal/notes/11-csharp.md

 JOIN is where you inout what you want to get back.
 Find stations (s) ON ...
 SELECT s (^From above)
 AS renames the column, this will prevent one id from overriding another.

+Checkpoint
+Create a different server call for the home page filters Warm up with leetcode, edabit, or similar